keithpenney/ghostbus/README.md

   * Mangle ghostbus port names to reduce potential for port/net name collisions
   * Configurable pipelining
   * Auto-pipelining for module-specific read delays
-  * Support for multiple ghostbusses
   * Alternate bus architectures (AXI4/AXI4LITE, wishbone, etc)
-  * Allow ports to be CSRs - all should be allowed to be read-only and `output reg` type should be allowed to be r/w

 ## Usage
 See the [API documentation]("API.md") for usage.